FreeClimbAPI/Node-Click-To-Call-How-To-Guide/README.md

 - Connect an agenct and caller in a conference using [PerCL](https://docs.freeclimb.com/reference/percl-overview)

 ## Sample App How-To Guide
-We offer a [Click to Call via Web Browser tutorial](https://docs.freeclimb.com/docs/click-to-call-via-web-browser) for more detailed set-up instructions and explanation of how the code in this click to call sample app works.
+We offer a [Click to Call via Web Browser How-To Guide](https://docs.freeclimb.com/docs/click-to-call-via-web-browser) for more detailed set-up instructions and explanation of how the code in this click to call sample app works.

 ## Requirements